-The median hourly wage for janitors and building cleaners was $10.73 in May 2012.
-The median wage is the wage at which half the workers in an occupation earned more than the amount and half earned less.
-The lowest 10 percent earned less than $8.08 per hour, and the top 10 percent earned more than $18.17 per hour.
+The median hourly wage for janitors and building cleaners was $13.19 in May 2019.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $9.43, and the highest 10 percent earned more than $21.58.

-In May 2012, the median hourly wages for janitors and building cleaners in the top five industries in which these cleaners worked were as follows:
+In May 2019, the median hourly wages for janitors and building cleaners in the top industries in which they worked were as follows:

 |Religious, grantmaking, civic, professional, and similar

 Most janitors and building cleaners work full time.
 Because office buildings are often cleaned while they are empty, many cleaners work evening hours.
-When there is a need for 24-hour maintenance, cleaners work in shifts.
-This is particularly true of hospitals and hotels.
+When there is a need for 24-hour maintenance, as there often is in hospitals and hotels, cleaners work in shifts.

 In addition, as more companies outsource their cleaning services, cleaning or janitorial contractors are likely to benefit and experience employment growth.

 Overall job prospects are expected to be favorable.
-Those with related work experience and training should have the best job opportunities.
-Most job openings will come from the need to replace the many workers who leave or retire from this very large occupation.
+Many job openings will come from the need to replace workers who leave or retire from this very large occupation.

 For more information about janitors and building cleaners, visit